Are you discontented?

 You sigh in disgust and curse the system.
 This time you try cotton balls in your ears, but alas, the music is too loud.

 Despite kicking that old scooter a million times, it won’t start.

 Onlookers are having fun.
 Some of them are talking about how stupid you and that scooter of yours look.

 You’re sweating like a pig—humiliated in that crowded market.
 You sit down on the pavement and wonder how you end up in such dire poverty that you can’t afford a decent vehicle?

 Your son is brilliant at his studies.

 He was the best candidate for the job he had applied for the last month, and you’re sure he’ll get the job.

-While you’re busy reading the morning newspaper, your son comes and sits beside you.
-He informs you with tears that a guy with high-level connections has landed the job.
+One day, you’re busy reading the morning newspaper when your son enters the room and sits beside you.
+And with tears in his eyes, he informs you that a guy with ‘high-level connections’ has landed the job.

 Seeing them working hard, you slip into the past.
 Some of the boys are sitting in front of you to catch a breath.
 Your eyes get glued to the ceiling, and words automatically start flowing from your mouth.

 “There was a time when I used to be the most promising wrestler in the club.
 I was sure that I’d get selected for the Olympics team because I worked as hard as possible.
 But, despite my talent and hard work, I didn’t even get a chance.
 The guy with ‘family connections’ with the selection committee chairman got selected, and I couldn’t do a thing.
 I was heartbroken, and after that, I decided to quit.
 Then I had to open this gym to earn a livelihood.”